 Has anyone read the strange poem Hint of Riches?
 The poem is found by the treasure.
 A writer and art dealer in his 80s says he found a $2 million treasure hidden in the rocky highlands.
-Some 19th-century coins, gold nuggets, valuable diamonds, pre-Columbian artefacts, and other things were found in a small bronze chest.
+Some 19th-century coins, gold nuggets, valuable diamonds, pre-Columbian artifacts, and other things were found in a small bronze chest.
 This is the only clue he gives about who the bounty hunter is.

-Hint of riches, both old and new
+A hint of riches, both old and new

 The poem about treasure by Fenn.
 I went there on my own.
 I can hide where I am and give both old and new people a hint of wealth by making my treasures stand out.
 “Start it where the warm water stops.
 Take it down the canyon, which isn’t very far but is too far to walk. place it under Brown’s house.”